 It was members of the 13th Platoon of the Home Guard who first proposed the idea of a society and so it was agreed that it should be called The Thirteen Society.

-Meetings were arranged, rules drawn up and our regular monthly talks (October to March) started and are now held at Kingswood Village Hall.
+Meetings were arranged, rules drawn up and our regular monthly talks (October to March) began on July 20th 1945, and are now held on Monday evenings at Kingswood Village Hall.

 The membership totals just over 90.
-The annual subscription is £16.
-Visitors are welcome.
+The 2019/20 annual subscription is £18.
+Visitors are always very welcome.
 The visitor’s fee is £5.

 The timing of the meetings is approximately as follows: